singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Pre-requisite.md

 ### **Service Principal with Contributor Role**

 Horizon Cloud Service needs a service principal to access and use your Microsoft Azure subscription capacity.
 A service principal defines the policy and permissions for use of an application in a specific tenant, and is used to grant Horizon Cloud Service permission to access and modify your Microsoft Azure tenant.
-We have precreated a Service Principal in the lab tenent with Contributor role.
+We have precreated a Service Principal in the lab tenant with Contributor role.

 ### **Resource Providers**